nyuutsu/momir/README.md

 Check that:
 * required packages are installed
 * python is in PATH
+* you are in the right directory (`momir/`)
+* firefox installed
+* mtgtop8 isn't rate-limiting you into oblivion
 * openai API key is in PATH
 * openai account has funding
-* you are in the right directory (`momir/`)

-It's entirely possible that I've missed something.
+  * at time of writing, new openai accounts get $12 of credits & the default output of scrape.py costs ~$8.50 to train

 Bug/error reports enthusiastically welcome.